Contributing to an IRA during retirement

 Contributing to an individual retirement account during retirement isn't a strategy many investors adopt, but it can make sense for those still earning income.
 That's because continuing to fund an IRA on a tax-deferred basis means more money will be available later in retirement.

-"If it doesn't harm the current lifestyle, having extra for the future is seldom a bad thing," says Ilene Davis, CFP professional, a financial adviser with Financial Independence Services in Cocoa, Fla.
+"If it doesn't harm the current lifestyle, having extra for the future is seldom a bad thing," says Ilene Davis, Certified Financial Planner professional, a financial adviser with Financial Independence Services in Cocoa, Florida.

 For retirees with the necessary earned income who want to contribute to an IRA, the question then becomes how much to contribute and to which type of IRA.
 Earned income means money from a job; investment income doesn't count.
 However, if you are retired and your spouse has earned income, your spouse can contribute to his or her IRA as well as your IRA, which would be a spousal IRA contribution.

-Keep in mind that once you begin to take required minimum distributions, or RMDs, from a traditional IRA at age 70 1/2, you can no longer contribute to a traditional IRA, says Richard E. Reyes, CFP professional and a financial adviser with Wealth and Business Planning Group in Maitland, Fla.
+Keep in mind that once you begin to take required minimum distributions, or RMDs, from a traditional IRA at age 70 1/2, you can no longer contribute to a traditional IRA, says Richard E. Reyes, Certified Financial Planning professional and a financial adviser with Wealth and Business Planning Group in Maitland, Florida.
 With Roth IRAs, there are no age restrictions for contributions.

-Investors age 50 and older can contribute $5,500 for 2013 plus a "catch-up" contribution of $1,000 for a total maximum possible IRA contribution of $6,500.
+Investors age 50 and older can contribute $5,500 for 2014 plus a "catch-up" contribution of $1,000 for a total maximum possible IRA contribution of $6,500.
 That doesn't mean that you have to invest the full amount; any contribution will help build savings for the future.
 You can make this contribution up to the tax-filing deadline of April 15.
-Those contribution limits apply for the 2014 tax year, too.

 Pros and cons